Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Experiments

 We repeat the same experiment, but this time train logistic regression models using the ITS specific AugmentedLR feature sets.
 Performance metrics are provided by Table~\ref{tab:augmented_composite_model}.
 Unlike when using the Best-LR features, the question and KC specific AugmentedLR models have lower overall prediction quality than the original AugmentedLR model.
 These specialized AugmentedLR models contain many more parameters than their Best-LR counterparts due to the fact that they use more features to describe the student history (Table~\ref{tab:num_params}).
 This larger number of parameters requires a larger training dataset, which makes them more prone to overfitting.
 Still, splits on the study module, course and part features yield benefits on multiple datasets.
 Even though the AugmentedLR models benefit less from training specialized models, these specialized models still exhibit higher performance than the ones based on the Best-LR feature set.

-Finally, we discuss combining the strengths of the different models described in this section, by combining their predictions into a final group prediction.
-Our approach here is to train a higher-order logistic regression model that takes as input the predictions of the different models, and outputs the final predicted probability that the student will answer the question correctly.
+Finally, we discuss combining the strengths of the different models described in this section, by combining their predictions into a final group prediction \revinsert{via a machine learning technique called Stacking~\cite{Wolpert1992:Stacked}}. \revinsert{We do so by} train\revinsert{ing} a higher-order logistic regression model that takes as input the predictions of the different models, and outputs the final predicted probability that the student will answer the question correctly.
 The learned weight parameters in this higher-order logistic regression model essentially create a weighted voting scheme that combines the predictions of the different models.
 We determined which models to include in this group prediction by evaluating all different combinations using the first data split of the 5-fold validation scheme and selecting the one yielding the highest AUC.
 The results of the best-performing combination models are shown in the final rows of Tables Table~\ref{tab:composite_model} (Combined-Best-LR) and Table~\ref{tab:augmented_composite_model} (Combined-AugmentedLR).
 Both tables also mark which models were used for this combination model, for each of the four datasets.